+Missing teeth are one of the dental concerns that our office treats every day.
 Dr. Stephen Hoard is one of the most sought after restorative dentists in North Carolina for the replacement of missing teeth.
 Dr. Hoard works with a team of specialists to ensure that patient’s outcomes look and feel great.

 Which Treatment is Best for Replacing Missing Teeth?

 There is no one-size-fits-all solution for anything in dentistry, especially missing teeth.
 More treatment options means better choice for patients to find the solution that fits their health needs, aesthetic goals and budget.

 The primary options for replacing missing teeth are:

 Dental Bridges – A dental bridge is an affordable treatment option for replacing missing teeth.
 The bridge can be either removable, sometimes called a flipper tooth, or fixed.
 A fixed bridge is anchored either with dental crowns and/or dental implants.

 Dental Implants – A dental implant is a more permanent solution for missing teeth.
 The implant actually replaces the root of the tooth, becoming fully integrated with the bone.
 While dental implants to require a more significant investment initially, they have increased longevity compared to a dental bridge and require less care and maintenance.